Leidos: As Leidos

 In August 2012, SAIC announced plans to split into two publicly traded companies.
 The company spun off about a third of its business, forming an approximately $4 billion-per-year service company focused on government services, including systems engineering, technical assistance, financial analysis, and program office support.
 The remaining part became a $7 billion-per-year IT company specializing in technology for the national security, health, and engineering sectors.
 The smaller company was led by Tony Moraco, who beforehand was leading SAIC's Intelligence, Surveillance and Reconnaissance group, and the bigger one was led by John P. Jumper.
 The split has allowed both companies to pursue more business, which it could not pursue as a single company which would have resulted in conflicts of interest.
 In February 2013, it was announced that the smaller spin-off company would get the name "Science Applications International Corporation" and stay in the current headquarters, while the larger company would change its name to Leidos, (created by clipping the word kaleidoscope) and would move its headquarters to Reston, Virginia.
 The split was structured in a way that SAIC changed its name to Leidos, then spun off the new SAIC as a separate publicly traded company.
 However, Leidos is the legal successor of the original SAIC and retains SAIC's pre-2013 stock price and corporate filing history.

 Before the split, Leidos employed 39,600 employees and reported $11.17 billion in revenue and $525 million net income for its fiscal year ended January 31, 2013, making it number 240 on the Fortune 500 list.
 In 2014, Leidos reported US$5.06 billion in revenue.

 In August 2016, the deal to merge with the entirety of Lockheed Martin's Information Systems & Global Solutions (IS&GS) business came to a close, more than doubling the size of Leidos and its portfolio, and positioning the company as the global defense industry's largest enterprise in the federal technology sector.

 In January 2020, Leidos purchased defense contractor Dynetics for approximately $1.65 billion.
 In May 2020 it purchased the Security Detection and Automation Systems division of L3Harris (notable for providing the detection screeners that all airport travelers pass through when flying).

 As of December 2023, the company has 47,000 employees.
 In 2023, Leidos reported US$15.4 billion in revenue.
 It ranked 266 on the 2024 Fortune 500 list.

 On March 4, 2025, the Chinese Ministry of Commerce placed 15 U.S. entities (including Leidos) on its export control list, barring the export of dual-use commodities to that business.
 In May, the Department of Homeland Security terminated for convenience its $2.4 billion cybersecurity services contract with Leidos.

+In January 2026, Leidos agreed to buy utility consulting and engineering services platform Entrust Solutions Group from Kohlberg & Co. for ~$2.4 billion in cash.